muzi2018/URDFly/README.md

 - [MDH Parameters Tutorial](docs/MDH_Parameters_Tutorial.md)
 - [Analytical IK Tutorial](docs/Analytical_IK_Tutorial.md)

+## Limitations

+- The `scale` in mesh tag of the urdf is not supported.
+- Only .STL and .OBJ mesh files are supported.
+- Only open loop chain is supported.
+- The MDH axes will not change from the joint sliders.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.